-If you’ve struggled with a leaky basement, then you know how frustrating it can be.
-What you might not know is what causes the leak in the first place.
+If you’ve struggled with a leaking basement, then you know how frustrating it can be.
+What you might not know is what causes the leaking in the first place.
 After all, the builders didn’t make a house with the intention of letting water into the basement, did they?

-That’s why we’re going to review five of the common causes of basement leaks, and give you an idea of what you can do about it.
+Here’s a review of the five common causes of basement leaking and what you can do about it.

 Many homeowners simply don’t know how important proper drainage is for protecting their home.
 If rainwater or melting snow collects around the foundation, expect to find water in the basement too.
 While improper landscaping — sloping toward your home rather than away from it — can worsen this problem, often it simply comes down to poor gutter maintenance.

 We’ve written before about the importance of keeping your gutters clean and in good working order.
 Likewise, you want to make sure that your downspouts drain away from your house — downspout extensions will divert water a safe distance away, protecting your basement from excess moisture.